pombredanne/https-chromium.googlesource.com-infra-luci-luci-py/appengine/config_service/doc/README.md

 There are three types of configs:

 1. Service configs.
 A service may have a global project-independent config.
-    Example: auth service has a whitelist of oauth2 client ids.
+    Example: auth service has a allowlist of oauth2 client ids.
 These configs are generally not interesting to project maintainers.

     Service configs live in `services/<service_id>` config sets.
 For GAE apps,